Dura language

-Dura is an extinct language of Nepal.
+Dura (दुरा भुँ) is an extinct language of Nepal.
 It has been classified in the West Bodish branch of Tibetan languages, though more recent work separates it out as an independent branch of Sino-Tibetan.
 Many of the Dura have switched to speaking Nepali, and the Dura language has sometimes been thought to be extinct.
 Some of the people who have switched to Nepali for their daily speech still use Dura for prayer.

 The Himalayan Languages Project is working on recording additional knowledge of Dura.
 Around 1,500 words and 250 sentences in Dura have been recorded.
-The last known speaker of the language was the 82-year-old Soma Devi Dura.
+The last known speaker of the language was supposedly the 82-year-old Soma Devi Dura (Soma Maya Dura), although professor Madhav Pokharel claims she did not speak Dura, but rather a Nepali-based "argot".
+A second-language speaker named Muktinath Ghimire has also been reported.

 Classification

 Schorer (2016:293) classifies Dura as part of his newly proposed Greater Magaric branch.

 Distribution

 The ethnic Dura people mostly live in Lamjung District, with some in neighboring Tanahu District of Gandaki Province in central Nepal.
 They mostly live on farms in the hilly countryside.
 Different recent census counts have reported the number of Dura people anywhere from 3,397 to 5,676.